dturner23/Quote-Generator/README.md

+# Quote-Generator Project

-# Quote-Generator Project using Andrei Neagoie's Udemy Course - JavaScript Web Projects: 20 Projects to Build Your Portfolio
+Quote-Generator Project using Andrei Neagoie's Udemy Course - JavaScript Web Projects: 20 Projects to Build Your Portfolio

 Twitter Button triggers a new Tweet using the quote text and quote author in your Twitter handle.